nir20ane/Java/DataStructures/LinkedList_Notes.md

 #  Linked Lists
-1. Like links in chain,
+1. Like links in chain
 2. Head points to first node
 3. first node has data and a pointer, this pointer points to second node
 4. second node has data and a pointer, this pointer points to third node and so on